This policy explains what information we receive about you, what we use it for and how we keep it safe

 Right to object

-You can object to EQ processing your personal information where: it’s based on our legitimate interests (including profiling); for direct marketing (including profiling); and if we were using it for scientific/historical research and statistics.
+You can object to EQF processing your personal information where: it’s based on our legitimate interests (including profiling); for direct marketing (including profiling); and if we were using it for scientific/historical research and statistics.

 Rights related to automatic decision making including profiling